deep-mm/About-Me/site/content/projects/auto-repair-service-management-system.md

 ---

-Final step, was to create a UI for the user to interact with the data.
+The final step was to create a UI for the user to interact with the data.
 Thus, we created an angular app to consume the java springboot APIs.

 The angular project can be found here: [service-center-app](https://github.com/deep-mm/DBMS-Car-Service-Center/tree/main/service-center-app/src)